streamr-dev/network/README.md

 const sub = client.subscribe(
     {
         stream: 'streamId',
-        apiKey: 'secret',       // Optional.
-If not given, uses the apiKey given at client creation time.
         partition: 0,           // Optional, defaults to zero.
 Use for partitioned streams to select partition.
         // optional resend options here
     },